-*Note: This won't affect any current paying clients, you'll simply have access to the successor side project in a different capacity from most – Daily Training Session.
-Everyone has been notified already but Fitnack will live on through this side project, rather than my main business focus.
+*Note: This won't affect any remaining paying clients (we've spoken), you'll simply have access to the successor side project in a different capacity from most – Daily Training Session.
+I'm not abandoning coaching entirely, just moving it to the sidelines for now.

 I can't begin to describe how emotional this is to anyone who has never started a business, let alone dissolved one.